-The side effects from radiation therapy may include a rash, skin infections, itchy or red skin, or a change in the color of the skin.
+The side effects from radiation therapy may include a rash, skin infections, itchy or inflamed skin, or a change in the color of the skin.
 However, these side effects can usually be prevented by applying a corticosteroid or antibiotic to the skin.
 If side effects develop, most go away a few weeks after treatment has finished.
 Learn more about the basics of radiation therapy.

 Other local treatments